-One of the most important yet ignored areas on Google My Business is responding to customer reviews.
+One of the most important yet ignored areas on Google Business Profile is responding to customer reviews.

 As a general rule-of-thumb, you should respond to all reviews posted for your law firm regardless of if they are good or bad.

 Many people are more willing to be aggressive behind a keyboard, so if it’s ever possible to get the upset person on the phone, try to resolve their complaint and they may be more likely to change their review from a negative to a positive one.
 Still respond to the complaint online, owning up to mistakes and noting that you have resolved the issue offline.

 Let’s say that you receive this negative review for your law firm: “[Law Firm] was very hard to work with and never answered my calls.”